Neural Likelihood Approximation for Integer Valued Time Series Data: ADDITIONAL EXPERIMENT DETAILS

 The SIR model is a CTMC which models an outbreak in a homogeneous population of fixed size $N$, classing each individual as either susceptible, infectious or removed \citep{allen_primer_2017}.
 The model has state space

 and transition rates

 where $\beta > 0$ is the transmissibility and $\gamma > 0$ is the recovery rate.
 The SIR model can be recast in terms of two counting processes by using the transformations

-where $Z_1$ and $Z_2$ count the number of times \eqref{eq:inf} and \eqref{eq:rem} occur respectively.
+where $Z_1$ and $Z_2$ count the number of times \Eqref{eq:inf} and \Eqref{eq:rem} occur respectively.
 The model parameters $(\beta, \gamma)$ can be reparameterised into more interpretable quantities $R_0=\beta / \gamma$ and $1 / \gamma$, where the former is the average number of infections caused by a single infectious individual (when most of the population is susceptible), and the latter is the mean length of the infectious period \citep{allen_primer_2017}.